 Detecting Signs of Mental Health Issues in Children

-As a mental illness advocate and writer, I have observed that mental health conditions are very difficult to discern in children, but an early diagnosis can ensure that mentally ill children can get the treatment they need.
+As a mental illness advocate and writer, I have observed that mental health conditions are difficult to discern in children.
+However, an early diagnosis can ensure that mentally ill children can get the treatment they need.
 There are some warning signs that parents need to know and look for in their kids.

 According to the National Institute of Mental Health (NAMI), slightly more than 20 percent – roughly one in five children – will currently or at some time in their life experience a serious mental illness.
-In spite of this, There are a number of barriers prevent parents from seeing their child’s behavior as symptoms of a mental health problem.
+Despite this, several barriers prevent parents from seeing their child’s behavior as symptoms of a mental health problem.

 Parents may also experience difficulty in telling the difference between symptoms and normal child behavior, especially during times of stress.
 Marshall Korenblum, the chief psychiatrist of the Hincks-Dellcrest Centre for Children and Families, Toronto, says that the early diagnosis of mental illness is critical.
 The improper wiring of the brain that causes mental illness will cause the pathways of the brain to become more entrenched as time goes on and will become more difficult to treat.

 Here is a list of some of the most common types of mental illness in children.